 More recently, changes in the Texas Estates Code, has allowed many assets that previously needed to go through the probate court can now pass without a will or without court involvement.
 We have worked with many families over the years ranging from very small estates to very large ones.

-Does the Oxner Legha Law Firm handle Will Disputes?
+Does Oxner Legha Law Firm handle will disputes?

-Wills do have strict requirements and it is best to consult with an attorney to hear whether or not they think it is a valid will based off of their understanding of the Estates code.
+Wills do have strict requirements and it is best to consult with an attorney to hear whether they think it is a valid will based on their understanding of the Estates code.
 The attorneys at the Oxner Legha Law Firm have also worked with families that do not live in Texas and even live abroad.
-We have worked with out of state and out of country lawyers to coordinate the handling of the estate.
+We have worked with out-of-state and out-of-country lawyers to coordinate the handling of the estate.

 Yes.
 The firm also offers to handle some cases on a contingency basis where the firm is only paid if the attorney at the Oxner Legha Law Firm is able to obtain money on your behalf.
 There are rules and regulations that relate to a case being handled on a contingency basis and it is best to ask an attorney at the Oxner Legha Law Firm which fee structure best suits the estate and the particular facts.